 When Charles Darwin laid out his theory of natural selection in 1859, little could he have imagined that, a good 150 years later, this cornerstone of evolutionary theory might help us form a mental picture of what alien life looks like.
-But that's precisely how a group of researchers from Oxford University have done: In a research paper called "Darwin's Aliens," they've applied Darwin's theory to alien life, positing that aliens--like humans--adapt to their environment, undergo natural selection, and move from simple to complex life forms.
-And, by the end, they could plausibly look something like a "colony of Ewoks from Star Wars or the Octomite" pictured above.
+But that’s precisely how a group of researchers from Oxford University have done: In a research paper called “Darwin’s Aliens,” they’ve applied Darwin’s theory to alien life, positing that aliens–like humans–adapt to their environment, undergo natural selection, and move from simple to complex life forms.
+And, by the end, they could plausibly look something like a “colony of Ewoks from Star Wars or the Octomite” pictured above.

 You can read "Darwin's Aliens" in the International Journal of Astrobiology.
 It's published on the Cambridge Core website.

-If you'd like to support Open Culture and our mission, please consider making a donation to our site.
-It's hard to rely 100% on ads, and your contributions will help us provide the best free cultural and educational materials.
+If you would like to support the mission of Open Culture, consider making a donation to our site.
+It’s hard to rely 100% on ads, and your contributions will help us continue providing the best free cultural and educational materials to learners everywhere.
+You can contribute through PayPal, Patreon, and Venmo (@openculture).
+Thanks!

 Related Content: